A period of study in the United States can be academically, culturally

 - Payment should be included if you are requesting Academic Training post-exchange.

-2) Proof of funding:
+2) Proof of funding (for post-exchange applicants only):

 - Bank Statements showing sufficient funds (copy is sufficient).